amitabh-anandpd/TableTennis_ShotAccuracyPrediction/README.md

 Model created is then converted to TensorFlow Lite format with ".tflite" extension.
 Since we have to use it in Arduino, the TensorFlow Lite file is then converted into Arduino Header file with ".h" extension.

-The "model.h" file is our model, trained on the 4 gestures (30 times each), that is to be uploaded in Arduino with the help if the code IMU_Classifier.
+The "model.h" (in both IMU_Classifier folders) file is our model, trained on the 4 gestures (30 times each), that is to be uploaded in Arduino with the help if the code IMU_Classifier.

 ## Generalization of the project
 The project here is specific to table tennis as the data of gesture is that of table tennis movements.
 This project is not limited to table tennis only.